 Whole school training to ensure the approach underpins all aspects of school life

-We have a Thrive Group area where 1-2-1 and / or group work takes place
+We have a Thrive area where 1-2-1 and / or group work takes place

 An on-line Whole Class screening tool helps us to identify the needs of the children and plan the focus for the class.

-We have specific PHSE sessions within our weekly timetable such as assembly each day, Fruit time and one PHSE lesson each week.

 Assessment for children with specific needs and a clear step-by-step action plan with planned 1-2-1 support, specific teaching strategies and small group work is put in place.
-These assessments will be matched to any relevant SEND provision maps.
+These assessments will be matched to any relevant SEND provision maps and shared with parents.

 We believe that all staff have a responsibility to actively help children develop core skills by: